Ashley-23/first_moodle_plugin/README.md

 ## License ##

-2022 Ashley K Y SATCHIVI <ashleysatchivi92@gmail.com>
+2022 Kokokè Yasmine Ashley SATCHIVI <ashleysatchivi92@gmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software